2025/6 EARLY CAREERS SURVEY

 2024 REPORT

-Environment Analyst’s Early Careers Advisory Board launched its second Early Career Survey ran in 2023, with the findings published in 2024.
+Environment Analyst’s Early Careers Advisory Board launched its second Early Careers Survey ran in 2023, with the findings published in 2024.

 The survey highlighted five overarching concerns shaping respondents’ experiences and career development, namely: diversity and inclusion; career support; salary; working arrangements; and sustainability.

-Environment Analyst’s 2022 Early Career Survey saw 370 early career professionals (ECPs) share their thoughts on sector entry routes, job satisfaction, retention and more.
+Environment Analyst’s 2022 Early Careers Survey saw 370 early career professionals (ECPs) share their thoughts on sector entry routes, job satisfaction, retention and more.

 The surveyfound that ECPs were positive about working in the sector, and that role variation, international work and a sense of purpose were critical determinants of job satisfaction.
 However, the results flagged sub-optimal performance in the areas of sector diversity, salaries, and early engagement when compared to other professional service sectors.